Summer Sun And Heat Safety

 - Wearing lightweight loose-fitting clothing as much as possible will help with cooling your child’s body down.

 - Make sure everyone stays hydrated by drinking lots of fluids even before you get thirsty.

 - You should limit or avoid exercise if recovering from an illness, reguardless of your age or fitness levels.

 - Take Breaks to allow your body to cool down and allow time to drink fluids.

 - Be aware of and watch for signs of heat illness and over-exertion.

 So to help keep your youth athlete cool and healthy during the summer months here are a few tips:

 - Request that the schedule for the games and practices occur in the mornings and late afternoons.
 Avoid the middle of the day when the sun and heat are at their worst.
-Often a parent needs other parents to change such a long held idea about “approate times for practice.”
+Often a parent needs other parents to change such a long-held idea about “appropriate times for practice.”
 To change someone has to step up and request some changes.
 A group of parents can be more effective.

-- If you will keep a few towels on ice, you have a ready source of some good immediate first aid should someone become over heated.
-Cool wet towels are a great 1st aid whil waiting for the EMS crew.
+- If you will keep a few towels on ice, you have a ready source of some good immediate first aid should someone become overheated.
+Cool wet towels are a great 1st aid while waiting for the EMS crew.